 1907 Two of The Boys of Company "B" are John Barrymore, who joined the cast as a replacement, and Mack Sennett, father of film's Keystone Kops.
-Rida Johnson Young's comedy will run three months at New York's Lyceum Theatre.
+Rida Johnson Young's comedy runs three months at New York's Lyceum Theatre.

-1939 Actress Bertha Kalich died today in New York City.
+1939 Actor Bertha Kalich dies in New York City at age 65.
 She made her reputation in Yiddish theatre playing in A Doll's House and Fedora.
-She was 65 years old.

-1958 Drama critic George Jean Nathan, 70, died today in New York City.
+1958 Drama critic George Jean Nathan, 70, dies in New York City.
 He contributed to Newsweek and the Journal-American.
-He championed many playwrights including William Saroyan, Eugene O'Neill and Sean O'Casey.
+He championed many playwrights including William Saroyan, Eugene O'Neill, and Sean O'Casey.
 He wrote more than 30 books.

-1992 Clarke Peters' musical revue based on the music of Louis Jordan named Five Guys Named Moe opens at Broadway's Eugene O'Neill Theatre.
-The rhythm and blues show was directed and choreographed by Charles Augins and featured Jerry Dixon.
+1992 Five Guys Named Moe, Clarke Peters' musical revue based on the music of Louis Jordan, opens at Broadway's Eugene O'Neill Theatre.
+The rhythm and blues show is directed and choreographed by Charles Augins.

-1999 The star-powered UK production of Eugene O'Neill's drama, The Iceman Cometh, opens tonight at Broadway's Brooks Atkinson Theatre.
-Staged by Howard Davies, the revival will run only 91 performances and feature London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey and, of course, Kevin Spacey.
+1999 A star-powered UK production of Eugene O'Neill's The Iceman Cometh opens at Broadway's Brooks Atkinson Theatre.
+Staged by Howard Davies, the revival plays a limited engagement of 91 performances and features London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey, and, in the role of Theodore "Hickey" Hickman, Kevin Spacey.

-2002 Suzan-Lori Parks' play Topdog/Underdog, wins the Pulitzer Prize in Drama, making Parks the first African-American woman to win the coveted award.
-The announcement comes mere hours after opening night of Topdog, April 7.
+2002 Suzan-Lori Parks' play Topdog/Underdog wins the Pulitzer Prize in Drama, making Parks the first African-American woman to win the coveted award.
+The announcement comes mere hours after the play's Broadway opening night.